Watch mindfulness and compassion at work. Transform your business!

-Today we’re looking to help you break the vicious cycle of stress at work.
-Even more, to help you make a difference in Corporate America, where an epidemic of stress is making people sick.
-Our passion is to help your employees—and the coworkers you care about—find the same kind of passion and purpose that we found, using the tools and technology of yoga and meditation.
+Our number one goal is to help you break the cycle of stress at work.
+We're committed to your employees and the coworkers you care about—to help them find the same kind of passion and purpose that we found, using the tools of yoga, mindfulness, and meditation.

-All combined, we spent more than four decades in corporate environments and know all too well the issues you face.
+We spent more than two decades in corporate environments, and nonprofits too.
 One day, I walked into the office and felt so overwhelmed by the sheer amount of work, I was frozen.
 But I jumped right in and worked day into night, trying to do the job of three people.
 After a year on this hamster wheel, digestive troubles bubbled up.
 It became a real problem when every time I ate something, I'd have to run to the restroom.
 Three diagnoses and tons of research, and I finally got to the bottom of the digestive issues, which had flared up due to stress.

-Ever since the financial crisis, everyone in our business world is being asked to do more with less.
-We get it, we have been there.
-But, have you noticed employees crumbling emotionally under this pressure?
+Everyone in the business world is being asked to do more with less.
+We get it.
+But, have you noticed employees crumbling emotionally under the pressure?
 Some workers even turn to violence.
-In our friend's office, a coworker threw a bottle at another coworker in a fit of rage.
 How can we address this state of stress, hostility, and discontent in workplaces across America?

 The state of the American workplace has many side effects, but perhaps the most damaging is stress.
 Deepak Chopra calls stress the number one epidemic of our civilization, causing people to fall victim to mental and physical disease.

-When an employee is facing a challenge, his nervous system and mind instantly go into a stress reaction of “fight or flight.”
+When an employee is facing a challenge, her nervous system and mind instantly go into a stress reaction of “fight or flight.”
 It has been shown that an average person goes through this cycle 12 times each day.
-This reactive stress cycle affects digestion, heart rate, the immune system, and an employee’s overall well-being.
+Unless you are actually fleeing a tiger or wild beast, this reactive stress cycle is not healthy.
+The release of adrenaline and epinephrine affects digestion, heart rate, the immune system, and an employee’s overall well-being.

 We have an ancient solution to this epidemic: upgrade the nervous system!
 The tools of meditation, breathing, and yoga stop this process before it begins, so the person is able to respond rather than react.
 In addition, they are able to do so from a clear, focused state of mind.
 As you practice meditation, you might find you communicate more effectively, you are more productive, and you begin to reap the benefits of happiness and health.